isammitr/personalized-marketing-campaign/README.md

 ### Further Improvement:
 - Using `transactions_df`, average amount can be calculated.
 Or a supervised learning model can be built to predict the amount a customer will spend in future on various offers.
+- Hyper Parameter Optimization i.e. GridSearchCV can be used to improve the KNN classifier and identify the model parameters.

 ## Acknowledgments
 Thank you to Udacity for such amazing opportunity and lessons.
 Thank you the Starbucks for sharing this use case and the simulated data.